loveencounterflow/cxltx-styles/README.md

 anyone uses CXLTX Position Absolute, the straightforward and reasonable handling of absolute placement *in the context of a real document* might be the one selling point.

-> The inefficiencies, where deemed unbearable, could probably be easily ironed out by caching values.
-Pull
+> The inefficiencies, where deemed unbearable, could probably be easily ironed out by caching values. **Pull
-> Request Are Awesome.
+> Request Are Awesome.** In case you consider to improve on the current state of affairs, please consider
+> that, as it stands, `\paOriginToText` *should* be able to handle intermittent layout changes gracefully,
+> although this is as yet untested.

 **Important**: in case you want to use the default `\paOriginToText` setting, please bear in mind that since this option uses [`changepage`](http://ctan.org/pkg/changepage), **LaTeX has to run at least twice** before